samuelemarro/scalable-benchmarking/guidance/judgment_illposed_quality.md

 **Don't Judge Debate Performance**
 - You are judging whether **Alice's claim is valid**, not who argued better
-- Bob conceding is evidence, but verify independently—he might be wrong to concede
-- Alice winning an argument doesn't mean her claim is correct—verify the mathematics
+- Alice winning an argument doesn't mean her claim is correct—verify the claim itself
 - Focus on: Was Alice's original claim correct?
 Not: Who presented arguments more persuasively?

 **Don't Solve Independently**